 - High insulin levels cause obesity.
 If plasma levels of insulin are reduced by eating a ketogenic diet, this will lead to weight loss.

-On the ketogenic diet, you can eat an unlimited number of calories and still lose weight.
-This would seem to violate the first law of thermodynamics.
+Can you can eat an unlimited number of calories and still lose weight?
+No. This would violate the first law of thermodynamics.
 There is evidence that when people set out to eat a low-carbohydrate diet, they lose weight because in fact they end up eating fewer calories.
 It’s been shown that the accelerated short-term weight loss seen in the low-carbohydrate diet over the first 10 days is due to loss of water.

 POTENTIAL HEALTH RISKS OF THE LOW-CARBOHYDRATE DIET